 Karin played in the Norrkoping Symphony Orchestra (SON), in Southern Sweden, from 1988 until she moved to Canada.
 With this orchestra, she performed all across Europe, and recorded extensively on the BIS and CPO labels.
 She has worked with such distinguished conductors as Franz Welser-Most, Daniel Harding, Leif Segerstam, Okko Kamu and Herbert Blomstedt.

 In 2011, she was part of launching New Brunswick's professional woodwind quintet, Ventus Machina.
-This group is presented by Symphony New Brunswick in their Virtuoso Series, performing three programs each year in Moncton, Saint John and Fredericton.
-Since the summer of 2014, Ventus Machina has organized annual summer tours to venues in New Brunswick and Nova Scotia.
+This group is presented by Symphony New Brunswick in their Virtuoso Series, performing programs each year in Moncton, Saint John and Fredericton.
 The quintet also plays outreach concerts and workshops in schools around the province, as well as organizing two summer chamber music camps, one for youth and one for adult wind players.

-Karin particularly enjoys working with living composers, and many composers in the region have written works for her.
+Karin was a member of New Brunswick new music collective Motion Ensemble, and she continues to commission work from the region's composers and to play new music whenever the opportunity arises.
 In November 2009, she was chosen by the Canadian Music Centre as one of 50 ambassadors to Canadian music.

 Karin spends her summers on PEI, where she plays in the Charlottetown Festival Orchestra.